New York Yankees Tickets

 Click here and look for the date you’d like to visit a game.
 Make sure the Yankees are playing a home match.
 If so, you will find ‘Bronx NY’ and ‘Yankee Stadium’ as a location.
 If they aren’t playing a home game, consider checking if the New York Mets are.
 The tickets can be payed by credit card and will be sent to either your home address or your email address.

 To make sure you receive the tickets on time, it’s safest to choose for the ‘e-tickets’ option.
-You’ll recognize these tickets by the green box marked “e”.
-Click ‘show only e-tickets’ to exclusively find tickets with this option.
-Another benefit of purchasing e-tickets is that shipping costs are $7,50, which is the cheapest rate.
+Another benefit of purchasing e-tickets is that no shipping costs!

 If you prefer paper tickets, don’t take any risks and make sure you order them on time.
 It takes about four to five days for the tickets to arrive after they are sent.
 Tickets that are ordered just a few days before the match can also be picked up at the counter.
 This option will show up during check-out.

 On this website you will find pre-ordered tickets and tickets of season card holders that are unable to go themselves.
 This explains the low pricing.
 However, it can happen that the prices are higher than the original prices.
 That usually means the game was already sold out.

 Getting to the Yankee Stadium